Tanio253/lipsync-project/README.md

 # Real-Time Lip-Sync WebSocket API

 This project implements a real-time, streaming lip-syncing system using a Wav2Lip model.
-It meets the take-home assignment's objective to develop a WebSocket API that animates a still image based on a live audio stream.

 ## Table of Contents
 * [System Architecture](#system-architecture)